Virtual Record Treasury of Ireland

 From the late twelfth century, the English crown claimed dominion over Ireland.
 During the following centuries, it forcibly expanded its area of control out from Dublin and imposed a style of government that resembled the one used in England.
 Distance from London and the difficulties of travel and communication meant that those appointed to govern Ireland often did so with only irregular recourse to London.

-This changed late in the fifteenth century, when the crown took away the Dublin government’s right to propose policy and legislation without being pre-approved by London.
+This changed late in the late fifteenth century, when the crown took away the Dublin government’s right to propose policy and legislation without being pre-approved by London.
 This substantially increased the flow of correspondence back and forth across the Irish Sea, particularly from the reign of Henry VIII onwards, as officials in Dublin sought approval for policy, reported on events, and received instructions.
 These letters, papers, and correspondence have been gathered into a series called the State Papers Ireland.

 Letters between Dublin Castle and Whitehall give fascinating insights into the English governance of Ireland.
 Through the records, we can witness senior administrators as they grappled with policy problems and the demands of parliament, as junior officials carry out their duties at local and national level, while complaining about the lack of money.